Change Started

 Background to the Mizoram State Formation

-Mautâm is a cyclic ecological phenomenon that occurs every 48–50 years in the many northeastern Indian states which are covered by wild bamboo forests.
+Mautâm is a cyclic ecological phenomenon that occurs every 48–50 years in the many northeastern Indian states covered by wild bamboo forests.
 During mautâm, a species of bamboo flowers blossoms in great volume across a wide area in the region.

 Flowering is followed by fruiting to the eventual death of the plant and then bamboo starts to regenerate from the seeds.
-The rats love to feast on these seeds.

-As there is no shortage of seeds (food), there is a sudden boom in the rat population.
-As the supply of bamboo flower seeds begins dwindling the rats converge on other food sources.
+Once the supply of bamboo flower seeds begins dwindling the rats converge on other food sources.
 They start feeding and attacking granaries and even destroying paddy fields, subsequently leading to famine and also causing diseases like plague.

 The incidents that led to Mizoram State